acaprojects/ngx-widgets/src/components/form-controls/README.md

 ### Calendar

-A visual Calendar which allows for selecting a date.
+Widget for selecting a date.

 e.g.
 ```html